 - Preheat your oven to 350 degrees F. Generously grease or line a standard 9"x13" baking pan and set aside.

-- In a large bowl, mix together the butter, sugar, eggs, vanilla and mix.
+- In a large bowl, mix together the butter, sugar, eggs, vanilla and milk.
 Slowly fold in the glutinous rice flour and baking powder and mix vigorously until most of the lumps are gone.

 - Transfer the batter to your prepared baking pan.
 Drop spoonfuls of red bean paste on top of the batter.